ClaudiuBogdan/kata-go/templates/dynamic_programming/coin_change/README.md

-# Coin Change Problem (Dynamic Programming Solution)
+# Coin Change (Dynamic Programming)

 ## Problem Description

-Given an array of coin denominations and a target amount, find the minimum number of coins needed to make up that amount.
-If the amount cannot be made up by any combination of the coins, return -1.
+Given an amount of money and an array of coin denominations, find the minimum number of coins needed to make up that amount.
+If it's not possible to make the amount using the given coin denominations, return -1.

-## Approach
+## Approach: Dynamic Programming

-This solution uses dynamic programming to solve the coin change problem efficiently.
-The algorithm builds a table (dp array) where each entry dp[i] represents the minimum number of coins needed to make up the amount i.

-### Algorithm Steps:
+Dynamic Programming is an algorithmic paradigm that solves a given complex problem by breaking it into subproblems and stores the results of subproblems to avoid computing the same results again.
+For the coin change problem:

-1. Initialize a dp array of size `amount + 1` with a value greater than the maximum possible number of coins (amount + 1).
+1. Create a DP table `dp` of size `amount + 1` to store the minimum number of coins needed for each amount from 0 to the target amount.
-2. Set dp[0] = 0 as the base case (0 coins needed to make up amount 0).
-3. Iterate through amounts from 1 to the target amount:
+2. Initialize `dp[0] = 0` (it takes 0 coins to make an amount of 0) and all other values to `amount + 1` (a value larger than any possible solution).
-   - For each coin denomination:
+3. For each coin denomination:
-     - If the coin value is less than or equal to the current amount:
+   - For each amount from the coin value to the target amount:
-       - Update dp[i] with the minimum of its current value and dp[i - coin] + 1.
+     - Update `dp[amount]` to be the minimum of its current value and `1 + dp[amount - coin]`.
-4. If dp[amount] is still greater than amount, return -1 (no solution).
+4. If `dp[amount]` is still `amount + 1`, return -1 (impossible to make the amount).
-5. Otherwise, return dp[amount] as the minimum number of coins needed.
+5. Otherwise, return `dp[amount]`.

 ## Complexity Analysis

-- Time Complexity: O(amount * len(coins)), where amount is the target amount and len(coins) is the number of coin denominations.
+- Time Complexity: O(amount * n), where n is the number of coin denominations.
+We have two nested loops: one over all amounts up to the target amount, and for each amount, we consider all coin denominations.
-- Space Complexity: O(amount) for the dp array.
+- Space Complexity: O(amount) to store the DP table.

+## Implementation Details

+The package provides the main function:

+`CoinChange(coins []int, amount int) int`: Finds the minimum number of coins needed to make up the given amount.

+The function takes two parameters:

+- `coins`: A slice of integers representing the available coin denominations.
+- `amount`: An integer representing the target amount.

+It returns an integer representing the minimum number of coins needed, or -1 if it's impossible.

 ## Usage